ahnguyen09/Car-ND-Projects/CarND-Behavioral-Cloning-P3/README.md

 ---

-The following sections serves as a summary to the ipython notebook(link here)
+The following sections serves as a summary to the [ipython notebook](behavioral_cloning.ipynb)
 ### Image Processing Definition

 rgb2YUV - Function convert a set of images from RGB to YUV.
 YUV was chosen because that is the color space that NVIDIA used.
 YUV also makes easier to adjust brightness because Y channel represents brightness.